geotools/geotools/docs/user/tutorial/raster/image.rst

       :start-after: // docs start get layers
       :end-before: // docs end get layers

-The use of **Parameter** objects for each input file.
+Observer the use of **Parameter** objects for each input file.
 The arguments passed to the Parameter constructor are:

 :key: an identifier for the Parameter